openhab/openhab-docs/tutorials/getting_started/first_steps.md

 By default, the administration pages can only be accessed if you are logged in with an administrator account.
 Since there are no users yet, openHAB will ask you to create an administrator account.
-The following screen should appear:

 ![](images/create_user.png)

+### Add geographic information

-After creating a first admin user you will be guided trough a first time setup wizard.
+After creating an admin user, you will be guided through a first-time setup wizard.
+Start by setting your language, region, and time zone.
+You can also set your location, or skip this step and complete it later.

-You have to add some geographical information and start (or skip) the setup wizard.

 ![](images/wizard_geo.png)

 ![](images/wizard_location.png)

-You have the ability to install some addons if you already know that you will need them later.
+### Install add-ons

+You now have the option to install openHAB add-ons.
+Do this if you already know that you'll need specific add-ons (e.g. if you're upgrading from an older openHAB system), or skip this step if you prefer to install add-ons individually.
+You can always install/remove add-ons in the future, enabling you to modify and improve your system over time.

 ![](images/wizard_addons.png)

 After finishing the wizard you will get a welcome message and be redirected to your dashboard.
 ![](images/wizard_welcome.png)
 ![](images/welcome_page.png)

-### Log in into dashboard with an existing user
+### Log into the dashboard with an existing user

-To log in with an existing user you can do the following.
+To log in with an existing user, you can do the following.
 Click on the shield icon in the lower-left corner of the sidebar:

 ![](images/shield.png)